vmware-labs/node-replicated-kernel/lib/bootloader_shared/README.md

 # bootloader-shared

-Defines the shared public structure definitions between the bootloader and the kernel.
+Defines the shared/public structure definitions exchanged between the bootloader and the kernel.